Corporations need to pay attention to new protest movements.

 Look no further than the Extinction Rebellion, the international environmental activist movement, to grasp this convergence.
-You might see it as just the latest generational iteration of protest democracy; Occupy Wall Street Redux.
-But think again.
+You might see it as just the latest generational iteration of protest democracy—Occupy Wall Street Redux.
+But think again about social movements.

 Which brings us back to this convergence of culture and politics.
 Predictably, it’s being empowered by social media.
 This enables not only faster mobilization but also the ability to create a bigger, more global activism movement that garners a rapid, cross-border response from a wider group of constituents, public and private.